3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/control_flow.md

 name === "kittens!!";
 //=> true
 ```
+**TIP**: Always finish your if statements with an else.
+You never know when you will need it, and it could save you.
+Even if you never expect to hit that else, it should be there.
+In my last job, if we never expected to hit it, we would type- `console.log("Waldo, you shouldn't be here.");`.

 **WARNING**: It is highly recommended that you **do not** assign variables in the conditional expression, because the assignment of a value to a variable, like this: